softinio/softinio.com/content/post/the-data-surrender-trap/index.md

 1. Governance and compliance risk – once data leaves your perimeter, you lose direct control over how long it’s stored, where it resides, and who can see it.
 A single mis-configuration or model-training clause could violate GDPR, HIPAA, or internal policy.
 2. Technical debt – the day you need to swap providers, migrate regions, or delete a customer record, you discover tight coupling in schemas, pipelines, and security controls that were never designed for portability.
+3. Technical debt - having to synchronize data between multiple vendors and your own systems, which can lead to data inconsistencies and increased complexity.

 ## Best practices: bring the AI to the data, not the data to the AI